BitEscrow/escrow-sdk/docs/servers.md

 # Server Docs

+This documentation covers connecting to the BitEscrow server.

 ## Connecting to our Server

 BitEscrow currently provides an escrow server for the `signet`, `testnet`, and `mutiny` networks.
 Check out our list of client configurations below.

+For more information on setting up an EscrowClient, [click here](./client.md).

 ### Mutiny Configuration